Kathi writes about fossils and other earthly subjects, plus the natural fauna of Michigan, features in her community, poetry, and more.

 - Sard and Sardonyx (reddish-brown banded; transparent, translucent)

 Beautiful Photos of Beach Stones in Lake Michigan's Pier Cove Creek

-I leave you with beautiful photos of Pier Cove Creek shone above and below.
-The creek flows into Lake Michigan in Southwestern Michigan and during the spring meltdown, the creek rushes into the lake with more voracity than usual, exposing the many buried rounded stones and pebbles.
-Listening to the trickling water and watching the tiny sunlit ripples continuously gurgle across the water is a delightful experience with Mother Nature herself.
+I leave you with beautiful photos of Pier Cove Creek where it gracefully flows into Lake Michigan in the region of Southwestern Michigan.
+During the spring meltdown, the creek rushes into the lake with more energy than normal, exposing the buried pebbles and rounded out rocks.
+Listening to the trickling water while watching the tiny sunlit ripples dance across the surface of the rocks is a delightful experience with Mother Nature herself.